-Industry updates
+Industry Updates

-During the year, GHC experienced an increase in demand for helicopters in support of offshore oil and gas services from both domestic and international markets as we continue to see positive signs of recovery with constructive macroeconomic drivers.
+During the year, the company experienced increased demand for helicopters supporting offshore oil and gas services in the domestic market, driven by constructive macroeconomic factors. as we continue to see positive signs of recovery with constructive macroeconomic drivers.
+Growth in the international markets, particularly in emergency medical services and VIP transportation, added additional revenue and improved diversification of income sources.

-Aviation services revenue primarily generates from transporting personnel to, from and between offshore drilling rigs, which continue to be a significant segment of the global offshore oil & gas market and are generally underwritten by the energy companies using relatively conservative assumptions relating to oil and gas prices.
+Aviation services revenue primarily comes from transporting personnel to, from, and between offshore drilling rigs, a significant segment of the global offshore oil and gas market.
+Operators in the region continue to upgrade their fleets from small helicopters to premium medium helicopters, improving safety and efficiency and potentially increasing revenues through better cost savings.